Elementary and Secondary Education Program

 By providing a more stable funding environment for First Nations education systems, the program aims to create better and more consistent support for:

 The program is transitioning away from proposal-based programming.
 A new funding approach has been created based on provincial funding models, with changes to meet the unique needs of First Nations.
 The new funding approach provides predictable and flexible funding that's more directly comparable to what students enrolled in provincial education systems get.

 ISC will provide funding through interim regional funding formulas and transformative education agreements, such as regional education agreements, education authority agreements or other transformative education agreements.

 The Elementary and Secondary Education Program also includes funding for services provided to First Nations students identified as having mild to profound learning disabilities.

-Students assessed with severe to profound learning disabilities are eligible for funding under the High-Cost Special Education Program.
+Students assessed with moderate to profound learning disabilities are also eligible for funding under the High-Cost Special Education Program.

-Families of a First Nations child who is not receiving the services and support that they need may contact a Jordan's Principle representative for assistance.
+Families of a First Nations child who isn't receiving the services and support that they need may contact a Jordan's Principle regional focal point for assistance.

-To determine if a student is eligible to be included on the Nominal Roll and to receive department funding, please consult the Elementary and Secondary Education Program: National Program Guidelines 2018-2019.
+To determine if a student is eligible to be included on the nominal roll and to receive department funding, consult: Elementary and Secondary Education Program: National Program Guidelines 2020 to 2021.